Install (Docker Compose)

 Section titled “Upgrading”Pull the latest image and restart:

-docker compose pulldocker compose up -dChannelWatch automatically migrates your configuration on startup.
-A backup of your previous settings is written to /config/backups/ before any migration step runs.
-See Migrating from v0.7 for details on the v0.7 to v1.0 upgrade path.
+docker compose pulldocker compose up -dChannelWatch migrates /config/settings.json automatically on startup.
+A timestamped backup is written to /config/backups/ before any migration step runs.
+See Migrating from v0.7 for version-pinning, rollback, and downgrade caveats.

 Security hardening (optional)